ongr-archive/ongr-strict-standard/README.md

 This package solves the problem:

-> "Why did you forget to add 1 space before and after assignment operator?."
+> "Why did you forget to add 1 space before and after assignment operator?"
 >
 > "Because, I don't like it."